How to Read a Food Label

 If you see your allergen featured in one of the above ways, it means the allergen is present in the food.
 Manufacturers must list an FALCPA-regulated allergen even if the amount is very small.

-Non-FALCPA -regulated allergens, such as sesame and mustard, may be present in a food but missing from an ingredient list if they are part of a spice or flavoring.
+Allergens not regulated under FALCPA or FASTER Act, such as mustard, may be present in a food but missing from an ingredient list if they are part of a spice or flavoring.
 Instead, they may be covered by a general term such as “natural flavorings.”
-Starting Jan.
-1, 2023, allergen labeling of sesame will be required under the Food Allergy Safety, Treatment, Education and Research (FASTER) Act of 2021.

 Ingredients and manufacturing processes can change without warning.
 Make a habit of carefully reading labels to ensure you avoid any potential allergens.